skip to main content

 • central control over key areas such as capital expenditure authorisation and banking facilities

-• extensive ISO 9001 quality system
+• an extensive ISO 9001 quality system

 Principle 5: Maintain the Board as a well-functioning, balanced team led by the Chair.